belgianGeek/BadassBoard/README.md

 # How to use it ?

 First, make sure you are in the project's root directory.
-Then, you can launch the app by running the command `node run start` or `yarn start` in your console.
+Then, you can launch the app by running the command `npm run start` or `yarn start` in your console.

 If you are connected to the Internet, you should get a nice message in your console, saying that you can connect to the app by typing `http://<your_IP>:8080` or `http://<your_hostname>:8080`in your web browser.